paridhijsingh/cybersecurity_project/README.md

 - **Financial impact** and affected user analysis
 - **Attack source attribution** and threat intelligence
 - **Resolution time** analysis and security effectiveness

+## 🔍 Research Question

+**Primary Research Question:**

+> "What are the key patterns, trends, and impacts of cybersecurity threats from 2015-2024, and how do they vary across industries, attack types, and geographical regions?"

+**Key Sub-Questions:**

+- How have cybersecurity threats evolved over the 10-year period?
+- Which industries are most vulnerable to cyber attacks?
+- What are the most common attack types and their characteristics?
+- What is the relationship between attack types and financial losses?
+- How do attack sources and targets vary by region?
+- What factors influence incident resolution times?

 ## 🗂️ Project Structure